-14.6 Sending patients on or returning patients from leave
+14.6 Second patients on or returning patients from leave

-For involuntary mental health inpatients, the maximum consecutive leave days are Involuntary mental health patients not returning after 21 days must be discharged and readmitted in they return from leave.
+For involuntary mental health inpatients, the maximum consecutive leave days are 21.
+Involuntary mental health patients not returning after 21 days must be discharged and readmitted if they return from leave.